mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 new palace was a grand structure with tall spires and glistening domes that invoked the medieval castles of Solomani fairy tales.
-It was supported on grav pylons 500 metres above the Imperial Park, the most ambitious structure of its kind to date.
+It was supported on grav pylons 500 meters above the Imperial Park, the most ambitious structure of its kind to date.
 The Emperor moved into the palace with great fanfare on Holiday of the year 200 as the citizens of the Imperium celebrated